elituf/gta-tools/README.md

 ## Issues

-- I have noticed that on my current Windows 10 install, when not elevated (administrator), the <kbd>Force close game</kbd> and <kbd>Empty current session</kbd> features can fail due to being denied access.
-This was tested by other people and is not guaranteed to happen.
-If this does happen to you, I recommend using GTA Tools always in elevated mode.
-Check "Always start elevated" in the Settings tab.
+- It is possible that when not elevated (administrator), the <kbd>Force close game</kbd> and <kbd>Empty current session</kbd> features can fail due to being denied access to the game.
+This is not guaranteed to happen.
+If this does happen to you, I recommend always using GTA Tools in elevated mode.
+For convenience, you may check "Always start elevated" in the Settings tab.